What would you like to know more about?

 Accidentally Combined Contacts

-Deleted data is not stored anywhere.
-If you accidentally combine Contacts, the only way to retrieve the information is for a SPoC or Professional Services to restore a database backup from before the merge took place.
-You should act on this quickly since backups may be limited to a recent time frame.
+MinistryPlatform does not store deleted data.
+If you accidentally combine contacts, a SPoC or Professional Services must restore a database backup from before the merge took place.
+Act quickly because backups may be limited to a recent time frame.
 Depending on your backup strategy, this could be as little as two weeks.
+Admins, it may be helpful to review the Delete Record Research report (accessible from Administration > Users) to identify any records deleted in error.

-Sometimes records duplicate as a result of someone creating a Portal account.
-Any record created by the Portal will indicate the user "APIUser (Do Not Edit)" in the Audit Log.
+Sometimes records duplicate because someone created an account through a MinistryPlatform application.
+Any record created this way lists the user as "APIUser (Do Not Edit)" in the audit log.
 You can use the Combine Contacts Tool on these duplicate records.
 The "Do Not Edit" notation lets you know that you shouldn't edit the APIUser record itself, but you can edit records created by the APIUser.